PamNawi/YellowQuartz/content/Study Notes/Game Development/Game Design/Replay Value.md

 - Multiple Endings
 - And just creating a good game in general

-The concept of Replay Value justaposes the concept of Fake Longevity because the Replay Value add the fun factor on this.
+The concept of Replay Value juxtaposes the concept of Fake Longevity because the Replay Value add the fun factor on this.

 <h2>References</h2>
 https://en.wikipedia.org/wiki/Replay_value